jeffersoncsilva/jeffersoncsilva/README.md

 <p>
 In addition to android development, in my work at ATSD IT Solutions, I gained knowledge in .NET Framework and C# language, which allows me to work with APIs Rest, Web Forms, ASP.NET MVC and  desktop development using Windows Forms.
 Furthermore, I have Udemy and Coursera certifications in versioning systems, such as Git, GitHub, BitBucket and Azure DevOps.
-I know how to manage code with versioning systems, such Git, GitHub, BitBucket, Azure DevOps.
+I know how to manage code with versioning systems, such as Git, GitHub, BitBucket, Azure DevOps.
 I have some experience with CI/CD in Azure DevOps, how to work with docker containers.
 </p>

-- 👯 I like to do **research and inovation.** <br>
+- 👯 I would like to collaborate with **research and innovation.** <br>
-- 📫 Contact me by e-mail:**jefferson.c.silva@outlook.com** <br>
+- 📫 Contact me via e-mail:**jefferson.c.silva@outlook.com** <br>
 - 📄 Or using Linkedin [www.linkedin.com/in/jeffersonsilvac](www.linkedin.com/in/jeffersonsilvac)
 <!--
 - 👯 Eu procuro colaborar em **pesquisa e inovação.**
 - 💬 Me pergunte sobre **desenvolvimento android, java, desenvolvimento de jogos, linguagem C#, e tudo mais sobre o mundo da computação.**
 - 📫 Fale comigo em **jefferson.c.silva@outlook.com**
 - 📄 Saiba mais em [www.linkedin.com/in/jeffersonsilvac](www.linkedin.com/in/jeffersonsilvac)
--->

 <h3 align="left">You can find me on:</h3>

 <p align="left">